 Limit software updates to 1000 in a single software update deployment

-You must limit the number of software updates to 1000 for each software update deployment.
-When you create an automatic deployment rule, verify that the criteria that you specify does not result in more than 1000 software updates.
-When you manually deploy software updates, do not select more than 1000 updates to deploy.
+Limit the number of software updates to 1000 in each software update deployment.
+When you create an automatic deployment rule, verify that the specified criteria doesn't result in more than 1000 software updates.
+If you manually deploy software updates, don't select more than 1000 updates.

-Create a new software update group each time an automatic deployment rule runs for "Patch Tuesday" and for general deployment
+Create a new software update group each time an ADR runs for "Patch Tuesday" and for general deployments

-There is a limit of 1000 software updates for a software update deployment.
-When you create an automatic deployment rule, you specify whether to use an existing update group or create a new update group each time the rule runs.
-When you specify criteria in an automatic deployment rule that results in multiple software updates and the rule runs on a recurring schedule, specify to create a new software update group each time the rule runs.
-This will prevent the deployment from surpassing the limit of 1000 software updates per deployment.
+There's a limit of 1000 software updates in a deployment.
+When you create an automatic deployment rule (ADR), you specify whether to use an existing update group or create a new update group each time the rule runs.
+If you specify criteria in an ADR that results in multiple software updates, and the rule runs on a recurring schedule, create a new software update group each time the rule runs.
+This behavior prevents the deployment from surpassing the limit of 1000 software updates per deployment.

-Use an existing software update group for automatic deployment rules for Endpoint Protection definition updates
+Use an existing software update group for ADRs for Endpoint Protection definition updates

-Always use an existing software update group when you use an automatic deployment rule to deploy Endpoint Protection definition updates on a frequent basis.
-Otherwise, potentially hundreds of software update groups will be created over time.
-Typically, definition update publishers will set definition updates to expire when they are superseded by four newer updates.
-Therefore, the software update group that is created by the automatic deployment rule will never contain more than four definition updates for the publisher: one active and three superseded.
+When you use an ADR to deploy Endpoint Protection definition updates on a frequent basis, always use an existing software update group.
+Otherwise, the ADR potentially creates hundreds of software update groups over time.
+Definition update publishers typically set definition updates to expire when they're superseded by four newer updates.
+Therefore, the software update group that's created by the ADR never contains more than four definition updates for the publisher: one active, and three superseded.